CHAPTER ONE continued...

-The Phaenomena of Aratus was an immensely popular poem and was later translated several times into Latin.
-Medieval versions were highly illustrated.
+The Phaenomena of Aratus was immensely popular and became an essential part of the culture not just during the Greek era but for many centuries afterwards.
+It was translated several times into Latin, often with extensive commentaries by its translators and editors, and Medieval versions were highly illustrated.
 For our purposes the most useful version is a Latin adaptation of Aratus attributed to Germanicus Caesar (15 BC–AD 19), which has more information about the identification of certain constellations than Aratus’s original.
 According to the scholar D. B. Gain, this Latin version of the Phaenomena could have been written either by Germanicus himself or by his uncle (and adoptive father) Tiberius Caesar, but in this book I refer to the author simply as Germanicus.

 After Aratus, the next landmark in our study of Greek constellation lore is Eratosthenes (c.276–c.194 BC), to whom an essay called the Catasterisms is attributed.
 Eratosthenes was a Greek scientist and writer who worked in Alexandria at the mouth of the Nile.
 The Catasterisms gives the mythology of 42 separate constellations (the Pleiades cluster is treated individually), with a listing of the main stars in each figure.
 The version of the Catasterisms that survives is only a summary of the original, made at some unknown date, and it is not even certain that the original was written by the real Eratosthenes; hence the author of the Catasterisms is usually referred to as pseudo-Eratosthenes.
 The antiquity of his sources is certain, though, because he quotes in places from a long-lost work on astronomy by Hesiod (c.700 BC).